 Back at the lodge, we are greeted by a more brightly coloured fella.
 It croaks us good night as we try to hermetically close our mosquito net.
 We fall asleep with the sound of water drops hitting the reed roof and wake up to the exact same sound.
 Heading out of the reserve for two hours on the canoe is a soaking wet affair.
 But hey, we are still in the rainforest after all.

-3 day or 4 day trip?
+Should I book a 3 day or 4 day trip to the Amazon?

 Most tour operators will advice you to book a 4 day trip as it will increase your chances of seeing wildlife and a sunset with clear skies.
 The additional activity on the extra day however is to visit an indigenous community.
 We chose a 3 day trip excluding such a visit as we were afraid that it would be too much of a tourist show.
 From what I have heard from other travellers they liked the activity of baking (and eating) Yuka bread with the community, but not so much the rest of the visit as it felt like a performance.